Definition

 Playing with Partners

-- According to traditional rules of Hand and Foot, the top card from the stock must be discarded at the start of the game.
+- The top card from the stock must be discarded at the start of the game.

 Scoring Charts